Li-Bot/eakit/README.md

 </p>

 # EAKit
 EAKit is a Framework of Evolutionary Algorithms written in Swift.
+It is fully generic, simple to use and you can build your own evolutionary algorithm by using existing components.

 ## Features
 - [x] Genetic Algorithm